elkan1788/elkan1788.github.io/content/en/post/2021/03-20-join-istio-translation-org.md

 Git installation is still relatively simple, go directly to the official website [Git Downloads](https://git-scm.com/downloads) to download your computer system corresponding platform version installation.
 You can also install a graphicalclient, the person has been using the [Git Extensions](https://gitextensions.github.io/) tool, it integrates Git command operations and related concepts can help you improve efficiency, of course, if you area "Geeker",it can stillpursue the speed of the command line, both ways of  choosing.

-For more detailed use of 'Git' and 'Github',beginners can refer to this article in the [New Github helper](https://blog.csdn.net/Hanani_Jia/article/details/77950594).
+For more detailed use of `Git` and `Github`,beginners can refer to this article in the [New Github helper](https://blog.csdn.net/Hanani_Jia/article/details/77950594).

 ### 1.4 Hugo runs the environment

-[**`Hugo`**] (https://gohugo.io/) (based on the Go language) is one of the current mainstream static site generation engines on which Istio's official site is built, so you also need to be familiar with its use.
+[**`Hugo`**](https://gohugo.io/) (based on the Go language) is one of the current mainstream static site generation engines on which Istio's official site is built, so you also need to be familiar with its use.
 Rest assured that it's very simple (for this Istio translation project, just know a running command) and believe you'll "love" it later.

-First, in the 'Hugo' official repository,  download the platform version corresponding to your computer system, [Hugo Download](https://github.com/gohugoio/hugo/releases/), unzips the download file and configures the system environment variables, and then you can use'Hugo version' onthe command line to detect the success of the 'Hugo' installation, normally outputing the following version information:
+First, in the `Hugo` official repository,  download the platform version corresponding to your computer system, [Hugo Download](https://github.com/gohugoio/hugo/releases/), unzips the download file and configures the system environment variables, and then you can use `hugo version` onthe command line to detect the success of the `Hugo` installation, normally outputing the following version information:

 ```bash
 > hugo version
 Hugo Static Site Generator v0.80.0-792EF0F4 windows/amd64 BuildDate: 2020-12-31T13:37:57Z
 ```

-At this point, your 'Hugo' environment is ready,and you can get a little bit of a look at the parameters associated with the'hugo server' command, which you might use at some point, as follows:
+At this point, your `Hugo` environment is ready,and you can get a little bit of a look at the parameters associated with the `hugo server` command, which you might use at some point, as follows:

 ```bash
 hugo server